Barrett Comiskey: Migo

-In 2009, Comiskey founded Migo, a technology company that "provides affordable data services for emerging markets."
+In 2009, Comiskey founded Migo, a technology company that provides affordable data services for emerging markets.
 Its content delivery network distributes digital products and services to mass market consumers at the local corner store through Migo Download Stations (MDS).
 With a solution that is cheaper than alternatives, Migo aims to level the digital playing field for consumers with limited data usage.

 As of December 2021, Migo had 1,000 MDS in Indonesia.
 Migo aims to grow 10 times and cover up to 100 million people in Java, the world's most populous island, by end of 2022.

 Backed by sovereign wealth fund Temasek, YouTube's co-founder and former CTO Steve Chen, and other noteworthy investors, Migo's unique technology was shortlisted for the IBC 2021 Innovation Awards, for creating "an entirely new way to deliver digital content in countries that lack a widespread broadband infrastructure."

+Hirotsu Bio Science

+In December 2023, Comiskey was appointed Director and Chief Strategy Officer of Hirotsu Bio Science, a Tokyo-based early cancer detection company best known for its N-NOSE urine test using Caenorhabditis elegans nematodes.
+His work focused on developing the company's international growth strategy and expanding N-NOSE beyond Japan.

+Raglan and Arcadian Drive

+Since 2024, Comiskey has worked with Raglan, a U.S.-based engineering company, on defense mobility and dual-use electric vehicle projects.
+He also launched Arcadian Drive, a Raglan spinout focused on repowering diesel buses with electric drivetrains for universities, private fleets and public transit agencies in North America.